Great Sand Dunes National Park Weddings and Elopements

 Otherworldly in a vast and beautiful way.
 It’s not every day that you get to climb on the tallest sand dunes in North America!
 The tallest dune is about 750 feet.
 If you’re interested in the geologic history of the dunes, definitely read in the National Park Service Website

-The dunes are also incredible because they’re surrounded by mountain ranges.
+The sand dunes in Colorado are also incredible because they’re surrounded by mountain ranges.
 So you get the mix of mountain and desert for a truly unique Colorado experience.

-What time of year should I plan my elopement or session at the dunes?
+What time of year should I plan my elopement or session at the sand dunes Colorado?

 January & February: The first two months of the year are cold and snowy.
 Blizzards are common, as is weekly snowfall on the dunes.
 Outside of snow falls, though, the sun shines often and roads clear quickly.